 Separating from Active Duty

-You and your family may qualify for temporary health care coverage when you separate from the service or “get out” before you retire.
+Separating from the military means that you leave the service before you retire.
+You and your family may qualify for temporary health care coverage when you separate from the service.

 Active Duty Service Members

 There are two programs for temporary coverage.
-You may qualify for:
+You may qualify for either: